MediaComem/comem-appmob/README.md

 **Implementation**

-* The app must follow Angular best practices.
+* The app must follow Angular and Ionic best practices.
 * The app must use an approved API.
 * Asynchronous code must be correct (e.g. callbacks, promises & observables).
 * The app must provide clear feedback when errors are likely: